vinicius507/42-nix/README.md

 ![GIF demonstrating the nix develop command being executed](./assets/demo.gif)

-This project provides a development environment for École 42 Common Core projects using Nix Flakes.
-It aims to offer a reproducible environment and includes packages and overlays for usage in other flakes.
+This project provides development environments for 42 School Common Core projects using Nix Flakes.
+It provides Nix Flakes templates to create development enviroments for your projects, while providing packages and overlays for usage in other flakes.

 > **Warning**
 >